-ASHRAE 43 to Provide Clarity on Healthcare Ventilation Management
+ASHRAE 43 Provides Clarity on Healthcare Ventilation Management

-Any hospital facilities manager who has wondered how to respond to an unexpected ventilation excursion in their healthcare facility and if their response meets the expectations of their Infection Control group and regulators will soon have an answer.
-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) is finalizing its release of Guideline 43, Operations Guideline for Ventilation of Health Care Facilities, providing much-needed clarity.
+Any hospital facilities manager who has wondered how to respond to an unexpected ventilation excursion in their healthcare facility, or if their response meets the expectations of their infection control group and regulators now has clear direction.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has released Guideline 43, Operations Guideline for Ventilation of Health Care Facilities, providing much-needed clarity.

-Accreditation organizations, including The Joint Commission, have likewise relied on these design standards to guide operational performance.
+Accreditation organizations, including Joint Commission (JC), have likewise relied on these design standards to guide operational performance.
 Surveyors have seen firsthand the challenge of compliance with ventilation design standards, as this is consistently among the top most challenging requirements for healthcare facilities to meet.
 Some of this hardship comes from the lack of clarity in healthcare standards around ongoing ventilation management.

 The Advantages of Adopting ASHRAE 43

-The most recently available draft of ASHRAE 43 indicates that the guideline will provide clear instructions on how to operate and maintain ventilation systems in healthcare facilities and describes acceptable ranges for various parameters.
+ASHRAE 43 provides clear guidance on how to operate, maintain, test, and document elements of ventilation systems, as well as management of excursions in healthcare facilities.
 It also sets an expectation that healthcare FMs create a written ventilation management plan that guides preventive maintenance, establishes monitoring frequency, and identifies documentation expectations.

 This provides significant advantages for healthcare FMs and all building occupants, including:

-- Clarity in how to proactively address unexpected ventilation excursions.
-While existing guidelines may set clear design parameters for temperature, humidity, pressure, and other conditions and provide limited framework for the allowance of planned excursions for patient comfort, medical conditions, or surgeon request, FMs have lacked guidance on what to do when systems unexpectedly perform outside the acceptable range, especially for short-duration excursions.
-Having a ventilation management plan in place prevents facilities teams from scrambling for a response after an unexpected variation from design conditions.
+- Clarity on how to proactively address ventilation excursions.
+While existing guidelines may set clear design parameters for temperature, humidity, pressure, and other conditions, they provide limited framework for the allowance of planned excursions for patient comfort, medical conditions, or surgeon request.
+FMs have lacked guidance on what to do when systems unexpectedly perform outside the acceptable range, especially for short-duration excursions.
+Having a ventilation management plan in place prevents facilities teams from scrambling for a response after an unexpected variation in design conditions.
 Instead, teams can immediately take action, based on predetermined criteria with multidisciplinary input, to reduce risk as needed.

 - Reduced risk of findings.
-As noted above, accreditation organizations have likewise relied on design standards to guide expectations around ventilation systems operations and excursions.
-And while many of the ventilation issues cited by The Joint Commission under EC.02.05.01, EP 15 and EP 16, are valid concerns, not all citations make sense in the context of day-to-day operation.
-For example, if a design standard sets a requirement for a room’s relative humidity to fall between 30 to 60%, does rising to 61% for an hour warrant a citation?
+As noted, accreditation organizations have likewise relied on design standards to guide expectations around ventilation system operations and excursions.
+And while many ventilation issues historically cited by Joint Commission under EC.02.05.01, EP 15 and EP 16 (and soon to be cited under PE.04.01.01 EP 3 when JC’s new standards go into effect in January 2026), are valid concerns, not all citations make sense in the context of day-to-day operation.
+For example, if a design standard sets a requirement for a room’s relative humidity to remain between 30 to 60%, does rising to 61% for an hour warrant a citation?
 If the facilities team responded to this excursion with appropriate action but did not document their specific response, should that prompt a warning?
 These are questions that both FMs and surveyors have had to address.
-Now, organizations have an opportunity to document their predetermined decision-making documentation for each individual event, which is potentially less burdensome.
+Now, organizations have an opportunity to document their pre-determined decision-making for each individual event, which is potentially less burdensome and more standardized.

-- Guidance on performing baseline inspection and maintenance activities.
-Although healthcare FMs will typically already have an established preventative maintenance program in place, ASHRAE 43 provides guidelines related to inspection and maintenance schedules and maintenance activities for various systems.
+- Guidance on performing baseline inspection, space testing, and maintenance activities.
+Although healthcare FMs will typically already have an established preventative maintenance program in place, ASHRAE 43 provides guidelines related to inspection, testing of various user spaces, and maintenance schedules for various systems.
 This enables FMs to incorporate these guidelines into their current established programs based on their applicability, infrastructure capabilities, and the risk incurred in the spaces in which they operate.

-While ASHRAE 43 will be a guideline upon publication and therefore not required, healthcare facilities have one more essential reason to consider implementing the guideline now: a facility’s risk of a citation may increase in the event problems with ventilation are managed outside of the best practices outlined within this new guideline.
+While ASHRAE 43 is currently a guideline and therefore not “required”, healthcare facilities have one more essential reason to consider implementing the guideline now: a facility’s risk of a citation may increase in the event of problems with ventilation being managed outside of the best practices outlined within this new guideline.
 In time, accrediting agencies may also adopt this guideline as a standard.
-Preparing a program today gives FMs control over the timeline for meeting ASHRAE 43 requirements, as well as protection against the inappropriate use of ASHRAE 170’s design requirements in regulatory/accreditation citations.
+Preparing a program today gives FMs control over the timeline for meeting ASHRAE 43 requirements, as well as protection against the use of ASHRAE 170’s design requirements inappropriately in regulatory/accreditation citations.

 In creating a ventilation management program, healthcare FMs can expect to perform the following steps:

-FMs will need to determine a schedule for measuring pressurization, humidity, air exchange rates, and other factors in different areas of risk.
-They will also need to establish the steps to take in the event measurements unexpectedly fall outside acceptable levels, based on both the length and severity of the excursion, as well as the requirements for if and when a planned excursion may be requested (for example in response to addressing issues related to patient comfort, medical conditions, or a surgeon’s request).
+- Develop a plan.
+FMs will need to determine a schedule for measuring pressurization, humidity, air exchange rate, and other factors in different areas of risk.
+They will also need to establish the steps to take in the event measurements fall outside acceptable levels, based on both the length and severity of the excursion, as well as the requirements for if and when a planned excursion may be requested (for example in response to addressing issues related to patient comfort, medical conditions, or a surgeon’s request).

 FMs have time to bring ventilation in their healthcare facilities in line with ASHRAE 43.
-However, working with a partner who understands both the ventilation system and accreditation authority expectations for developing an effective ventilation management program can simplify this process.
+However, working with a partner who understands both ventilation system and accreditation authority expectations to develop an effective ventilation management program can simplify this process.
 It can also ensure your healthcare facilities are better prepared to respond to issues that could potentially threaten patient health.

-If you need expert help in developing an effective and ASHRAE 43-compliant ventilation management plan for your healthcare facilities, contact EH&E today.
+If you need expert help in developing an effective ventilation management plan consistent with ASHRAE 43 guidelines for your healthcare facilities, contact EH&E today.

 Subscribe